ora0600/confluent-cdc-workshop/README.md

 * stream processing for transformation, enrichment, masking, De-duplication (Flink Actions) and others
 * Stream Lineage for data pipeline visualization
 * generative AI with openAI Models in Flink SQL
+* How to handle long running transactions (Oracle)?
+* Self-Managed Connector with Confluent Cloud and Monitoring
+* Self-Managed Connector to Fully-Managed Connector Migration
+* Monitoring Self-Managed Connect with Oracle CDC Connector (Grafana/Prometheus)

 ## License